-Sino Iron has required significant investment in dedicated infrastructure to support the enormous downstream processing facility.
-This includes the largest 51 gigalitre desalination plant in the mining and resources project in Australia and one of the largest combined cycle gas-fired power stations in Western Australia with 480 megawatt design capacity.
+Sino Iron has required significant investment in dedicated infrastructure to support what is an enormous downstream processing facility.
+This includes a massive 51 gigalitre desalination plant and one of the largest combined cycle gas-fired power stations in Western Australia with 480 megawatt design capacity.
 Both our power and water infrastructure could easily supply a major regional town.

-The power station is the first combined cycle, gas-fired power station in the Pilbara.
+The power plant is the first combined cycle, gas-fired power station in the Pilbara.
 Seven gas turbines, three steam turbines and six heat recovery generators produce energy for the project.

 Gas is provided predominantly from the Devil Creek gas processing facility via the Dampier to Bunbury National Gas Pipeline (DBNGP).
 CPM’s power station is a past winner of the Best Industrial Energy Efficiency Project at the Energy Efficiency Council Awards.